-Most of the reported landings since 1992-93 are from KIC 6, and most of this was landed in the 1996- 97 fishing year under a special permit.
-Between 2000 and 2002 landings were also made under a special permit (Table 1).
+Most of the reported landings have come from KIC 2 from 2011-12 to 2015-16, which was fished under a special permit during that time.
+A special permit was also issued for KIC 6 in the 1996-97 fishing year (Table 1).
 Target fishing is by potting, although the crabs are taken as bycatch in the orange roughy fishery off the Wairarapa coast and in Queen Scallop dredging off the Otago coast.
 Figure 1 shows the historical landings and TACC for KIC 4.